ch-stark/tenreasonsforacmwithgitops/blog.md

 ## 10. Advanced Disaster Recovery Capabilities with ODF Integration

+GitOps does an excellent job for disaster recovery of stateless applications but it is sometimes necessary to take care of the state and consider potential outage scenarios.

-Integrate RHACM with Open Data Foundation (ODF) for advanced Disaster Recovery (DR) capabilities.
-Ensure the resilience of your applications and data across clusters, minimizing downtime and providing a reliable solution for business continuity.
+**Integrating RHACM with Open Data Foundation (ODF) for Enhanced DR Capabilities**

+To elevate Disaster Recovery capabilities, consider integrating Red Hat Advanced Cluster Management for Kubernetes (RHACM) with the Open Data Foundation (ODF).
+This integration ensures the resilience of your applications and data across clusters.
+By minimizing downtime, it provides a robust solution for business continuity.

 See here how to configure failover for Application-Sets in the UI using ODF: